 If the treaty investor or trader may be classified as an “immediate relative” US citizen (such as being a parent to a US citizen son or daughter over 21 years of age or the spouse to a US citizen) or if an approved family petition may result in such priority date to become current in the imminent future, it may be possible to file an application for adjustment of status to permanent residence.
 The foreign national must bear in mind special issues that may arise as a result of a recently filed treaty trader or treaty investor application.
 Hence, it is advisable to seek the assistance of competent counsel in such situations.

-US Department of Labor rules preclude foreign nationals who have a substantial interest in a company to be sponsored for labor certification by such company.
+US Department of Labor rules precludes foreign nationals who have a substantial interest in a company to be sponsored for labor certification by such company.
 This is because there is not a true “employer-employee” relationship when the foreign national controls the company which also employs him.
-On that basis, it is difficult to have the foreign trader or investor become the subject of a second or third preference employment based petition.
-Such foreign nationals may be eligible to file for the faster track first preference employment based employment category (Multinational Executives) if he had been employed for one year in the three years prior to his admission to the US in executive capacity for a Parent/Subsidiary, affiliate, or joint venture company.
+On that basis, it is difficult to have a foreign trader or investor become the subject of a second or third preference employment-based petition.
+Such foreign nationals may be eligible to file for the faster track first preference employment-based employment category (Multinational Executives) if he had been employed for one year in the three years prior to his admission to the US in an executive capacity for a Parent/Subsidiary, affiliate, or joint venture company.